sn0wfree/ClickSQL/README.md

 Package information:

-ClickSQL is a smart client for ClickHouse database, which may help users to use ClickHouse more easier and smoother.
+ClickSQL is a smart client for ClickHouse database, which may help users to use ClickHouse more easier and pythonic.

-more information for ClickHouse can be found at [here](http://clickhouse.tech)
+More information for ClickHouse can be found at [here](http://clickhouse.tech)